 This was much more like what I was expecting.
-The market was under a large covered area, with empty boxes, puddles of fishy water and electric trolleys and forklifts zapping down narrow pathways, tooting their horns to chase shoppers out of their way.
+The market was under a large covered area, with empty boxes, puddles of fishy water and electric trolleys and used electric forklifts for sale zapping down narrow pathways, tooting their horns to chase shoppers out of their way.
 Everywhere I turned there was something happening, with people chopping fish, counting money, cleaning knives, browsing stock.
 There were lots of different sounds from the squeak of polystyrene boxes, to the grind of saws cutting through fish.

 The pathways were just wide enough for the trolleys and forklifts to fit, and as they zapped around I had to squeeze out of the way down side paths.
 Stall holders were emptying smelly water down drainways, and packing fish into ice filled boxes.
 The place was just full of action.